lucianopereira86/CRUD-NetCore-TDD/README.md

 The default .NET Core web API will be created.
 Delete the "Controllers/WeatherForecastController.cs" and "WeatherForecast.cs" files.
 Add a C# .NET Core class library project to the solution named "CRUD-NETCore-TDD.Infra".
-Delete the "Class1.cs" file.
+Delete the "Class1.cs" file as well.
+The solution will look like this:

 ![print03](/docs/print03.JPG)

 Add a .NET Core xUnit Test Project to the solution and name it "CRUD-NETCore-TDD.Test".
 Delete the "UnitTest1.cs" file.
+The solution will look like this:

 ![print04](/docs/print04.JPG)